Storage During Analysis

 Anchore uses a local directory for image analysis operations including downloading layers and unpacking the image content for the analysis process.
 This space is necessary on each analyzer worker service and should not be shared.
 The scratch space is ephemeral and can have its lifecycle bound to that of the service container.

 The layer cache is an extension of the analyzer’s scratch space that is used to cache layer downloads to reduce analysis time and network usage during the analysis process itself.
-See: Layer Caching
+For more informaiton, see, Layer Caching.

 Storing Analysis Results